br3ndonland/udacity-fsnd-sql-logs/README.md

 (3 rows)
 ```

+### 2. Most popular authors

-### 2. Who are the most popular article authors of all time?
+*Who are the most popular article authors of all time?*

 Returns a sorted list of the most popular article authors, with the most popular author at the top.

+Query:

 ```sql
 select name, sum(views) as total_views from